 The Random Walk Dataset.
 Polar, Spiral and Digs datasets are hard to adapt to small images without constraining the dataset variability.
 We introduce a new family of curves which we call the Random Walk dataset.
 The algorithm to generate the curves is based on a random walk following the connectivity conditions of the Jordan curve we previously introduced.
-It starts by selecting a random location in the image and at every iteration chooses a valid direction with uniform probability among all possible directions.
+It starts by selecting a random location in the image and at every iteration, choosing with equal probability any of the valid directions (not intersecting the curve constructed so far, or the border).
 If there are no available directions to expand in, the algorithm backtracks until there are, and continues until the starting point is reached.
-In Fig. 8a, we show several examples of the curves in images of different sizes.
+In Fig. 4a, we show several examples of the curves in images of different sizes.

 Architecture.
 In order to show the generality of our results, we test the 2-LSTM and another recurrent neural network which we denote as RNN.
 We conducted an architecture search to find a recurrent network that succeeded: a convolutional recurrent neural network with a sigmoidal hidden layer and an output layer that is backwardly connected to the hidden layer.
-The kernel sizes are $3 \times 3$ and $1 \times 1$
+The kernel sizes are 3×3 and 1×1 for the hidden and output layers respectively, with 5 kernels.
+Observe that this network is sufficiently complex to solve the insideness problem, because it is the network introduced in App.
+D with an additional layer and connections.